CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab6.md

-# Exercise 6: Using IDEs such as JetBrains IntelliJ for Java
+# Lab 6: Using IDEs such as JetBrains IntelliJ for Java

 ### Estimated Duration: 20 minutes